ckuelker/quick-guide-en-us/Dev/HPC/iperf.md

 ## Command Line Completion

-For command line completion `bash` can be used.
-If there is the file `/usr/share/bash-completion/completions/iperf`, most likely completion will work for `bash`.
+For command line completion, `bash` can be used.
+If the file `/usr/share/bash-completion/completions/iperf` is available, the `bash` completion will most likely work.

 ## Mailinglist